 North American Food

 These foods varied according to the environment where each group of people lived.
 Inuit people, who lived in the far north along the coasts of the Arctic Ocean and in Alaska, ate a lot of fish and seal meat, and gathered seaweed.
 Chinook people, who lived a little further south in the Pacific Northwest (modern Oregon and Washington) ate a lot of salmon, and wapato, which was a lot like potatoes.
-Further south, Californian people ate a lot of bread made from acorns.
+Further south, Californian people ate a lot of bread made from pine nuts or acorns.